OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 .. _feature_simul_coloring:

 ************************************************
-Simultaneous Derivatives For Separable Problems
+Simultaneous Coloring For Separable Problems
 ************************************************

 When OpenMDAO solves for total derivatives, it loops over either design variables in 'fwd' mode